 Classic Choices

-- Mashed potatoes, creamy and buttery, are a must-have for soaking up gravy.
+- Mashed potatoes, all creamy and buttery, perfect for soaking up gravy.

 Modern Twists